About Egypt Travel

 Lake Nasser: The man-made lake was created as a result of the construction of the Aswan High Dam between 1958 and 1971.
 A cruise on Lake Nasser offers the opportunity to explore the ancient temples and monuments including temples of Amada, Dakka and Meharakka and Wadi El Seboua.
 The lake shelters the last colonies of Nile crocodiles, monitor lizards, gazelles, jackals, fennecs and the famous Nile Perch.
 The west bank has stretches of shoreline that shelters some of the 100 species of birds.

 Luxor: Luxor, ancient Thebes, was the seat of the Middle Kingdom and the site of the pharaohs’ glorious temples and tombs.
 It became a prosperous city known for its high social status and luxury.
-Ruins of the temples at Karnak and Luxor are across the Nile River from the temples and tombs of the West Bank Necropolis of the Valley of the Kings and Valley of the Queens.
-The West Bank, the Colossi of Memnon, Queen Hatshepsut’s Temple and the Valley of Kings, sport richly decorated edifices.
+The ruins of the temples at Karnak and Luxor sit across the Nile River from the richly decorated temples and tombs of the West Bank Necropolis of the Valley of the Kings and Valley of the Queens.

-Sharm El Sheik: Sharm el Sheik sits on the southern tip of the Sinai Peninsula on the coastal strip between the Red Sea and Mount Sinai.
-This is another standout resort area that features diving, snorkeling and other water sports.
-Ras Mohamed, once an important city for travelers heading for Mecca, became a national park in the 1980s to protect the region’s marine and desert life.
-Foxes and gazelles were reintroduced.
+Sharm El Sheik: Sharm el Sheikh sits on the southern tip of the Sinai Peninsula on the coastal strip between the Red Sea and Mount Sinai.
+This is another stand-out resort area that features diving, snorkeling and other water sports.
+Ras Mohamed, once an important city for travelers heading for Mecca, became a national park in the 1980s to protect the region’s marine and desert life, and fox and gazelle were reintroduced.
 Hotels and restaurants are clustered around the center of Sharm, known as Naama Bay, with golf courses and other leisure facilities further up the coast.